What is Will Smith's net worth?

 Smith’s filmography spans roles in comedy, dramas, and even horror(esque) movies as he takes audiences on storytelling adventures as a leading man with roles like Capt.
 Steven Hiller, Captain James West, Chris Gardner, and Daryl Ward, to name a few.
 His impact on the entertainment realm can’t be understated, but it’s not always his talent that puts him on the map.
 Life in the public eye has led to some of his best and his not-so-shining moments taking center stage, like trials and tribulations with his wife, Jada Pinkett Smith, and a moment at the Oscars that changed the course of his life in a significant way.

 Smith’s most recent role as Richard Williams in King Richard won him an Oscar for Best Actor at the 94th Annual Academy Awards.
-An otherwise emotional ceremony meant that he was given repercussions regarding the future of his standing with the ceremony.
+His actions at the ceremony had repercussions regarding the future of his standing with the ceremony.
 The win wasn’t rescinded, but he was uninvited from the awards for ten years following his act of violence against Chris Rock.

-Staying largely out of the spotlight following the event, many are wondering what the future looks like for Smith, and after his wife shared news that the couple has actually been separated since 2016 in a promo interview, looking forward to her upcoming book release, the question is one fans are spending a lot of time with.
+Staying largely out of the spotlight following the event, many are wondering what the future looks like for Smith, and after his wife, Jada Pinkett Smith shared news that the couple has actually been separated since 2016 in a promo interview for her upcoming book release, what’s next for Smith is anyone’s guess.

 Will Smith’s history in entertainment – so far